Skip to main content

 Technical Analysis

 CVE-2023-53911 is a stored cross-site scripting vulnerability identified in Textpattern CMS version 4.8.8, a content management system developed by Tmrswrr.
 The vulnerability arises from improper neutralization of input during web page generation, specifically in the article excerpt field.
-Authenticated users can inject malicious JavaScript payloads into this field, which are then stored persistently in the CMS database.
-When other users access the affected article, the malicious script executes in their browsers within the context of the vulnerable site.
-This can lead to a range of attacks including session hijacking, theft of cookies or credentials, defacement, or redirection to malicious sites.
-The vulnerability requires the attacker to have authenticated access to the CMS, which limits exploitation to users with some level of trust or access.
-However, the attack does not require elevated privileges beyond authentication, and no user interaction beyond viewing the compromised article is necessary for the payload to execute.
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required beyond authentication, partial user interaction, and low impact on confidentiality and integrity but no impact on availability.
-No public exploits have been reported yet, but the presence of stored XSS in a CMS is a significant risk due to the potential for widespread impact on site visitors and administrators.
-The vulnerability highlights the need for proper input validation and output encoding in web applications, especially in user-editable content fields.
+Authenticated users can inject malicious JavaScript payloads into this field, which are then stored and executed in the browsers of other users who view the affected article.
+This stored XSS flaw can be exploited to perform actions such as session hijacking, credential theft, defacement, or distribution of malware.
+The vulnerability requires the attacker to have authenticated access to the CMS, which limits exploitation to users with some level of privilege or registered accounts.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), user interaction required (UI:P), and low impact on confidentiality, integrity, and availability (VC:L, VI:L, VA:N).
+No public exploits have been reported yet, but the presence of stored XSS in a CMS is a significant risk due to the potential for widespread impact on site visitors.
+The vulnerability was published on December 17, 2025, and no official patches or mitigation links have been provided in the source data.
+Organizations using Textpattern CMS 4.8.8 should consider this vulnerability a medium severity threat that requires timely remediation.

 Potential Impact